 Dissection of the Achilles tendon - calcaneus bone sample

 Euthanize a mouse per IACUC-approved procedure.
-Position the mouse in a supine position.
+Position the mouse in a prone position.
 Taking care not to damage the Achilles tendon and its bony attachment, remove the skin with blunt dissection so that the musculature around the ankle and knee joints is exposed.

 Using a scalpel blade, starting at the Achilles tendon - calcaneus attachment, carefully detach the gastrocnemius muscle from its proximal attachments.